ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

   - Our `sq` tool, which wraps `squeue`.
   - `sinfo -p savio3_htc`
   - `squeue`
-    - `squeue --state=PD`
+    - `--state=PD` may be a helpful flag.

 [Reasons your job might sit in the queue](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/running-your-jobs/why-job-not-run/):

   - The partition may be fully occupied (`Priority`, `Resources`).
-  - Your condo may be fully utilizing its purchased resources (`QOSGrpCpuLimit`).
+  - Your condo may be fully utilizing its purchased resources (`QOSGrpCpuLimit`, `QOSGrpNodeLimit`).
-  - The total number of FCA jobs in small partitions may be at its limit (`QOSGrpCpuLimit`).
+  - The total number of FCA jobs in small partitions may be at its limit (`QOSGrpCpuLimit`, `QOSGrpNodeLimit`).
   - Slurm's fair share policy will prioritize less-active FCA groups (and less-active users) (`Priority`).
   - FCA jobs have lower priority than condo jobs (`Priority`).
   - Your time limit may overlap with a scheduled downtime (`ReqNodeNotAvail, Reserved for Maintenance`).

+Let's experiment with submitting jobs to heavily-used partitions and see what the queue looks like.

 # How the queue works